shukriadams/piKioskBreadboardDemo/README.md

 - 3 1Kohm resistors
 - 5 male-female connector wires

-This guide was written using Wheezy (@2015-05-05).
-I can confirm it does not yet work on Jessie - web server access fails.
+This guide was written using the last version of Wheezy (@2015-05-05 - https://downloads.raspberrypi.org/raspbian/images/raspbian-2015-05-07/ ) I can confirm it does not yet work on Jessie - web server access fails.

 Wiring your breadboard
 ===